Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: AGI /20

 #### -=[ Principle of Motion ]=-
 You're able to act blindingly fast, beyond what all reason suggests should be possible.
 You may at any time after your first non-interrupt action in combat cause your next action to come 1 IC earlier for every 2 AP you spend.
 For example, say it's initiative count 200, and you just took a speed 12 action.
 Your action ends that IC, moving the battle onto IC 201; normally your next action would occur on IC (200+12) = 212.
 By spending 22 AP, you could act on (IC 212 - 11) 201, in other words, immediately.
 This only allows your next action to come sooner; it does not let you finish an ongoing action sooner.
-As such, Principle of Motion can't be used to make you finish Handseals early, or while you are in the process of using any action with a Delay, or any Variable Speed Aaction (including the Move action).
+As such, Principle of Motion can't be used to make you finish Handseals early, or while you are in the process of using any action with a Delay, or any Variable Speed Action (including the Move action).
 Similarly, you can not use Principle of Motion to reverse time.
 You may use Principle of Motion only to bring your next action to what the current initiative count is.
 This means that if you take an action on IC 16, once it is resolved IC 17 begins--and that is the earliest you could activate Principle of Motion, meaning you would be unable to act twice on the same initiative count.
 After using Principle of Motion, you may not use it again until 10 IC have passed.
 You may not use Principle of Motion while Stunned.

 - Base Cost: 60
 - Requires: 100 DEX, 100 AGI